Learning the meanings of function words from grounded language using a visual question answering model: On models learning SAME

 \subsection{The one-to-one comparison SAME probe results}

 \paragraph{SAME probes}

 Given that models struggled with probe questions of the form `Are the $X$s the \textbf{same} \textit{property}?', we opted to try `Are the $X$ and the $Y$ the \textbf{same} \textit{property}?', where \textit{property} is one of the following: \textit{shape}, \textit{color}, \textit{material}, \textit{size}.
-This second template presupposes that there are exactly one $X$ and one Y. This first template presupposes that there are at least two $X$s.
+This second template presupposes that there are exactly one $X$ and one $Y$.
 After finding all images for each question where this presuppositions was satisfied and then sampling 10 images if there were more than 10 available, the second SAME probe had 38,580 question-image pairs.

 In order for the answer to a question to be `yes', $X$ and $Y$ had to share the same value for the given \textit{property} for a `yes' answer, otherwise the answer was `no'.